powsybl/pypowsybl-grid2opbackend/README.md

 In Grid2op all those objects are assimilated as lines.
 Nevertheless, Grid2op knows which of these lines are real powerlines and those that are not.

+#### Use of pandapower format to test pypowsybl backend
+Because of the converter chain (Pandapower format -> Matpower -> Pypowsybl inner format), issues often happen and some lines or transfos are considered by pypowsybl as the opposite.
+A way to see those changes is to analyze the lines that have a null resistance (they were transfos in pandapower format), but it is still a workaround and not a solution or complete analysis.

 ### Thermal limitation